 A massage therapist may also be known by the following names: bodyworker or certified massage therapist (CMT).

-There are 33772 specialists practicing Massage Therapy in the United States with an overall average rating of 4.7 stars.
-There are 345 hospitals in the United States with affiliated Massage Therapy specialists, including Henry Ford Hospital, Overlake Medical Center and NCH Downtown Naples Hospital.
+There are 38121 specialists practicing Massage Therapy in the United States with an overall average rating of 4.7 stars.
+There are 338 hospitals in the United States with affiliated Massage Therapy specialists, including Henry Ford Hospital, Overlake Medical Center and NCH Baker Hospital Downtown.